-1,430,000 Shares Common Stock
+1,180,000 Shares Common Stock

-This is a firm commitment initial public offering of 1,430,000 shares of common stock by Semler Scientific, Inc. No public market currently exists for our common stock.
+This is a firm commitment initial public offering of 1,180,000 shares of common stock by Semler Scientific, Inc. No public market currently exists for our common stock.
+We anticipate that the initial public offering price of our common stock will be between \$7.50 and \$9.50 per share.

-Our common stock has been approved for listing on The NASDAQ Capital Market under the symbol "SMLR."
+We have applied to list our common stock on The NASDAQ Capital Market under the symbol "SMLR."
+No assurance can be given that our application will be approved.